arondeparon/arondeparon.github.io/_posts/2010-05-25-Using-Zend_CodeGenerator-to-generate-a-Data-Mapper.md

 So, being lazy and all, I have decided to make this job a bit easier by extending the Zend_Db_Table class with functionality that allows me to write the Mapper and Model for me.
 This was also a good moment to examine the capabilities of [Zend_CodeGenerator](http://framework.zend.com/manual/en/zend.codegenerator.html).

-The code is at this time still a work in progress and not so generic that it can be copied straid into your application, but should it reach that point, I will make it available for download here.
+The code is at this time still a work in progress and not so generic that it can be copied straight into your application, but should it reach that point, I will make it available for download here.
 For now, I hope a short roundup of how I did can inspire you to do something similiar.

 **Extending Zend_Db_Table:**